atuan26/warpd/README.md

 3. Use the normal movement keys (default `hjkl`) to adjust the cursor.
 4. Press `m` to left click, `,` to middle click or `.` to right click.
 5. Press `escape` to quit.

+## Smart Hint Mode
+2. Press `A-M-c` to activate normal mode first.
+3. Press `f` to activate smart hint mode, which automatically detects interactive UI elements.
+4. Enter the key sequence associated with the desired element to warp the pointer to that location.
+5. Press `escape` to return to normal mode.

 A drag movement can be simulated from any of the above modes by focusing on the source and then pressing the `drag_key` (default `v`) which will cause normal